daxmawal/StarPU-Inference-Server/docs/README.md

 ## Configuration Reference

-- Use `configuration.md` to review runtime options, environment variables, and parameters.
+- Use `server_guide.md` to review runtime options, environment variables, and parameters.

+### Resources

+Clients:

+- `grpc_client_example` – sample CLI that drives the gRPC service; sources under `src/grpc/client`.

+Backends:

+- [StarPU](https://starpu.gitlabpages.inria.fr/) – Is an open-source runtime system that schedules and manages data for task-based applications across heterogeneous processors (CPUs and GPUs) to maximize performance and portability.
+- [LibTorch](https://pytorch.org/cppdocs/) – Is PyTorch’s official C++ library, providing high-performance tensors, automatic differentiation, and neural-network APIs for training and deploying deep-learning models in C++.